Who is a group member in the Foreign Exchange cartel class action?

-You are eligible to register if during the period between 1 January 2008 and 15 October 2013 you engaged in foreign exchange spots and/or outright forwards in Affected Currency Pairs*:
+You are a group member if during the period between 1 January 2008 and 15 October 2013 you engaged in foreign exchange spots and/or outright forwards in Affected Currency Pairs*:

-You do not need to have traded with one of the Respondent Banks in order to be eligible to register.
+You do not need to have traded with one of the Respondent Banks.

 *Affected Currency Pairs means: the Australian dollar (AUD), British pound (GBP), Euro (EUR), Japanese yen (JPY), New Zealand dollar (NZD) or the US dollar (USD) paired with another currency from any of the following: